ThomasNJordan/SSHoney/README.md

 # SSHoney - A SSH Honeypot 🍯 written in C

-A C based honeypot that captures SSH connections and alerts the host when someone tries to access the server, and what commands they try to run.
+A C based honeypot that captures SSH connections and alerts the host and sends the admin an email when someone tries to access the server, and what commands they attempt to run.

 ## Requirements

-To run this program, make sure you have the following libraries installed:
+To run this program, make sure to have latest version of the C standard library, and:

-- stdio.h
-- stdlib.h
-- string.h
-- assert.h
-- unistd.h
-- sys/types.h
-- sys/socket.h
-- netinet/in.h
-- time.h
+- LibCurl, install by running `apt-get install libcurl4-openssl-dev`
+- A Gmail API token, you can get one here: https://cloud.google.com/docs/authentication

 These libraries are commonly included in most C compilers and development environments.